signalfx/tracing-examples/README.md

 ## Supported formats

-Splunk Observability Cloud and the Splunk Distribution of OpenTelemetry Collector can ingest spans in the following formats:
+Splunk Observability Cloud and the Splunk Distribution of OpenTelemetry Collector can ingest tracing data in the following formats:

 - OpenTelemetry Protocol or OTLP (Preferred)
 - Zipkin v1 and v2 JSON